lakshR/EndTermPracticalMCA2Sem/README.md

 This folder should be created inside the Answers folders Submit your Java files and the screenshot of the code.
-Submit your files before 12 noon, no pull request will be accepted after 12..
+Duration of exam is 2 hrs so no pullrequest made after 11.30 will bot be accepted.